 Related post: 10 Online Side Hustles That Make $10,000 a Month

 Final thoughts on how to become a proofreader

 Proofreading for money can be a great way to earn an income online.

 While there are some potential downsides (think short deadlines or crabby clients), those are similar to virtually any other freelance gig or online side hustle.

-Learning how to become a freelance proofreader can take a little time but it gets easier once you get in the groove.
+Learning how to become a proofreader can take a little time but it gets easier once you get in the groove.
 And the money-making potential is certainly tempting, whether you want to make a little or a lot of extra cash from home.

 Then don’t forget to share this post and head to the resource library to grab your FREE Side Hustle Starter Kit!